rigby200602/FenFilm/README.md

 # Build a website so my viewer can watch movie which i had subtitled to Vietnamese.
 Using ReactJS, tailwindcss.
 React-Router-Dom, React-Icons
+# Tutorial - How to use:
+Download it first